All our clients are innocent.

 Meet the honorees.

 University of Colorado Law School Student Chapter members holding their 2023 Chapter of the Year Award.
-Pictured left-to-right: Shelby White, Aidan Bodeo-Lomicky, Mason Liddell, Patricia Rivero.
+Pictured from left to right: Shelby White, Aidan Bodeo-Lomicky, Mason Liddell, Patricia Rivero.

 ANIMAL LAW CONFERENCE